-Bicycle-sharing systems are an emerging mode of urban transportation that can adapt quickly to the needs of travelers.
+Transportation systems and commuting patterns shape and reveal the functional regions in a city \cite{barbosa2018human,barthelemy2019}.
+The continuing development of network-analysis methods and the increasing availability of transportation data (from a multitude of transportation modes) gives exciting opportunities to improve understanding of urban dynamics at both large and small scales.
+One prominent example is bicycle-sharing systems, which are an emerging vehicle of urban transportation that can adapt quickly to the needs of travelers.
 The number of bicycle-sharing programs worldwide has grown rapidly, from $5$ in 2005 to $1571$ in 2018 \cite{schmidt2018ehp}.
 Over 50 systems were launched in the United States alone from 2010 to 2016, and over 20 bicycle-sharing systems have been launched in France since 2005 \cite{nacto2017bikeshare, etienne2014velib}.
 Many existing bicycle-sharing systems are also growing.
-For example, the number of stations in New York City's ``Citi Bike'' system has more than doubled since it began in 2013.
-Docked bicycle-sharing systems follow a general structure: Groups of bikes are parked at ``stations'' (also called ``docks'' or ``hubs'') throughout a coverage area, and users withdraw and return bikes to these stations on demand, with a cost that depends on usage time.
+For example, the number of stations in New York City's `Citi Bike' system has more than doubled since it began in 2013.
+Docked bicycle-sharing systems follow a general structure: Groups of bicycles are parked at `stations' (which are also called `docks' or `hubs') throughout a coverage area, and users withdraw and return bicycles to these stations on demand, with a cost that depends on usage time.
 A growing portion of bicycle-share systems are dockless (as are the increasingly prominent e-scooters), so users can park bicycles at any location in a coverage area.
-In the present paper, we analyze docked systems (but we consider how to adapt our models to dockless systems in Section \ref{Discussion}).
+In the present paper, we analyze docked systems, but we consider how to adapt our models to dockless systems in Section \ref{Discussion}.